diakhalil/Gatherly_Chatbot/README.md

 cd services/frontend && npm start
 ```

-RAG and Agent B are optional unless you need document Q&A or invitation sites.
+RAG, Agent B, voice and classifier are optional unless you need document Q&A or invitation sites.

 ## Docs